mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 | TP-Link     | [T1600G-28PS](https://www.amazon.com/TP-Link-JetStream-T1600G-28PS-24-Port-Gigabit/dp/B0196RGV50)                                 | 24     | 4x10 Gbps SFP 24x1Gbps       | Yes     | Yes    | $295.99     |
 | TP-Link     | [T1700G-28TQ](https://www.amazon.com/TP-Link-JetStream-24-Port-Ethernet-T1700G-28TQ/dp/B01CHP5IAC)                                | 24     | 4x10 Gbps SFP 24x1Gbps       | Yes     | No     | $958.40     |

 I've tried Microtik in the past, and I want to like them.
 They're a small, independent hardware company.
-And some people love their weird 90s-style UI, but I found it confusing and difficult to navigate.
+Some people love their weird 90s-style UI, but I found it confusing and difficult to navigate.

 {{<img src="microtik-interface.webp" max-width="800px" has-border="true" caption="I want to like Microtik, but I can't get over their weird 90s-style admin UI">}}

 I've had great experience with unmanaged TP-Link switches, so I felt good about the brand.

-I almost went with [this 16 x 2.5 Gbps port TP-Link unit](https://www.aliexpress.us/item/3256804686136282.html), but it's only available from China, and it doesn't seem to have any US safety or compliance certification, so I decided not to risk it.
+I almost went with [a 16 x 2.5 Gbps port TP-Link unit](https://www.aliexpress.us/item/3256804686136282.html), but it's only available from China, and it doesn't seem to have any US safety or compliance certification.
+I decided not to risk it.

 I considered the [TP-Link T1600G-28PS](https://www.amazon.com/TP-Link-JetStream-T1600G-28PS-24-Port-Gigabit/dp/B0196RGV50), which had everything I liked about the [TL-SG3428X](https://www.newegg.com/tp-link-tl-sg3428x-24-x-rj45-4-x-sfp/p/0XP-0054-00091?Item=0XP-0054-00091&SoldByNewegg=1), except it _also_ had PoE.
 But I read several reviews that said the fans are loud, and I didn't want a noisy switch.
 I went with the TL-SG3428X and figured I could get a cheaper, silent unmanaged PoE switch, as I didn't need 24 PoE ports.